gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 #List samples to be combined in your GVCF file using the `-V` flag

-`gatk CombineGVCFs -R /path/to/reference.fa -V sample_1.g.vcf.gz -V sample_2.g.vcf.gz -O all_samples.gvcf`
+`gatk CombineGVCFs -R /path/to/reference.fa -V sample_1.g.vcf.gz -V sample_2.g.vcf.gz -O all_samples.g.vcf`

 GATK combine GVCF script without notes can be found [here](gatk_combine_gvcf_linear.sh)

-## Genotype GVCF Files
+## Genotype GVCF Files 🧬
 It's finally time to genotype!
 We will create our multi-sample VCF file with GATK.

 #This script will run linear